-1 Paul, a prisoner of Jesus Christ, and Timothy our brother, to Philemon our dearly beloved and fellow-laborer, 2 And to our beloved Apphia, Archippus our fellow-soldier, and to the church in your house:
+1 Paul, a prisoner of Jesus Christ, and Timothy our brother, to Philemon our dearly beloved and fellow-laborer, 2 To our beloved Apphia, to Archippus our fellow-soldier, and to the church in your house:

 3 Grace to you and peace from God our Father and the Lord Jesus Christ.

 4 I thank my God, making mention of you always in my prayers, 5 Hearing of your love and faith which you have toward the Lord Jesus and toward all saints, 6 That the fellowship of your faith may become effectual by the acknowledging of every good thing which is in you in Christ Jesus.
 7 For we have great joy and consolation in your love because the hearts of the saints are refreshed by you, brother.